Chart Color Schemes

 An assessment of population growth drivers in Kotara reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Kotara's population is estimated at around 4,235 as of November 2025.
-This reflects an increase of 255 people (6.4%) since the 2021 Census, which reported a population of 3,980 people.
-The change is inferred from the resident population of 4,186 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 40 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,694 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Kotara's growth of 6.4% since the 2021 census exceeded the non-metro area's growth of 5.7%, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 54.0% of overall population gains during recent periods.
+As of Feb 2026, Kotara's population is estimated at around 4,260, reflecting an increase of 280 people since the 2021 Census.
+This growth represents a 7.0% increase from the previous count of 3,980 residents.
+The latest estimate of 4,186 was derived by AreaSearch following examination of ABS's ERP data release in June 2024 and an additional 39 validated new addresses since the Census date.
+This results in a population density ratio of 1,704 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Kotara's growth rate of 7.0% since the 2021 census exceeded that of Rest of NSW (5.9%) and its SA4 region, marking it as a growth leader in the area.
+Population growth for Kotara was primarily driven by overseas migration, contributing approximately 54.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, a population increase just below the median of national regional areas is expected.
-The area is expected to grow by 255 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.9% in total over the 17 years.
+Based on projected demographic shifts, Kotara is expected to grow by just below the median rate of national regional areas.
+By 2041, the suburb is projected to gain an additional 253 persons, reflecting a total growth of 3.3% over the 17-year period.

 Frequently Asked Questions - Population